Dhaffnavyz/DHAFF-RDP/README.md

      > Anda dapat mengatur port apa pun yang tersedia ke `portfromlocal`
 7) Kemudian buka program rdp connect dan jalankan `localhost:portfromlocal` saja
 8) **TADAAAAA!!!** penundaan rendah kinerja lebih baik 🚀

+### Option 1 (Easiest way 🚑- No sound) LANG ENG

+1) Go https://remotedesktop.google.com/headless and login if needed.
+2) Copy Powershell command that page.
+3) Go actions tab in your forked repo.
+4) Select `Chrome Remote Desktop`
+5) Trigger action with your desired 6 digit pin and paste command in step 1.
+6) Go again step 1 link in remote Support tab.
+7) When setup finished , you can see the machine in list , write your pin and connect.
+8) Enjoy! ☕
+9) When you're done introspecting, cancel the job.

 ### Option 2 (Easy way 🚘)